ZelmaSedano/intermentionz/README.md

 <p><b>Password: </b>Celery123!!</p>
 <p><b>Bio: </b>Stuart is a someone who occassionally struggles with negative thoughts and he's been looking for something to help.
 He's a trained Psychologist, so he knows that counteracting these thoughts can be very beneficial, so he uses InterMention to keep a list of his favorite affirmations ("Mentions") to use.

 Stuart can view his Mentions at any time, add new ones, and even have them texted to his phone.
-Let's hope that slowly over time Stuarts starts to believe these positive alternatives, because he's a great guy who is "entitled to his share of happines".</p>
+Let's hope that slowly over time Stuart starts to believe these positive alternatives, because he's a great guy who is "entitled to his share of happines".</p>

 ## Running Locally